Construction Equipment Trends

-The designs utilized in industrial and construction equipment are constantly changing.
-New technology is increasingly entering the market.
+The designs utilized in industrial and construction equipment are constantly changing, and new technology is increasingly entering the market.
 With these innovations, OEMs can improve equipment productivity and provide consumers with new product offerings that better fit their needs.
 Equipment-as-a-Service (EaaS) and Usership are changing the business.
 EaaS and Usership are effectively like the two sides of a coin.

-EaaS is the technology and strategy from the perspective of the manufacturer that allows them to offer a service that is responsive to the customers need versus only a piece of construction equipment that the customer then tries to use independently to address their own needs.
-Usership is the customers strategy to move away from a focus on owning equipment and finding work to utilize the fleet, to a focus on having access to equipment and services optimized for the current project they are working on.
+EaaS is the technology and strategy from the manufacturer’s perspective that allows them to offer a service that is responsive to the customer’s needs versus only a piece of construction equipment that the customer then tries to use independently to address their own needs.
+Usership is the customer’s strategy to move away from a focus on owning equipment and finding work to utilize the fleet to a focus on having access to equipment and services optimized for the current project they are working on.

 Several comments from senior leaders and CEOs of the world’s largest industrial & construction equipment manufacturers, including Caterpillar, John Deere, Komatsu, and Volvo, confirm what we see when we look at manufacturers and customers.
-Both technology and changing trends in the way contractors acquire construction equipment for their projects are driving change.
+Both technology and changing trends in how contractors acquire construction equipment for their projects are driving change.
 Whether you are a manufacturer, dealership, or customer, understanding these trends is essential to remain competitive.
-Let’s look at some of the specific trends that are developing and shared by the Agricultural, Forestry, Industrial, and Construction equipment segments of the industry.
+Let’s look at some specific trends that are developing and shared by the industry’s Agricultural, Forestry, Industrial, and Construction equipment segments.

 Equipment as a Service (EaaS)

-By the end of the decade, the bulk of OE Manufacturers will concentrate on offering “Equipment as a service” (EaaS).
-EaaS can benefit the manufacturer, dealer, and the customer by including servicing needs as a critical element of the product development process.
+By the end of the decade, most OE Manufacturers will concentrate on offering “Equipment as a service” (EaaS).
+EaaS can benefit the manufacturer, dealer, and customer by including servicing needs as a critical element of the product development process.
 This will be true for construction equipment and agricultural equipment.
 Doing this results in the following:

-- Reduced unplanned downtime by including machine maintenance needs in the product development process leading to reduced diagnostics and repair times and improved productivity for the customer.
+2. Reduced unplanned downtime by including machine maintenance needs in product development, leading to reduced diagnostics and repair times and improved customer productivity.

-- Increased performance and efficiency due to a deeper understanding of how the machines are utilized and the ability to analyze that data to make improvements to existing and future machines.
+3. Increased performance and efficiency result from a deeper understanding of how the machines are utilized and the ability to analyze that data to improve existing and future machines.

 The change in strategy results in the OEM designing a product to interface with it over the machine’s life instead of just building it and disengaging until it is time to sell a replacement.

-Most OE manufacturers have some Internet-of-Things ( IoT – Internet-connected machines) product on the market based on a recent survey done by IDEATE Consulting Group of products produced by major manufacturers.
-Many products sold by OEMs, however, have their subscriptions lapse once promotional offers expire.
-When this happens, it is an indicator that the manufacturer’s development and marketing teams have failed to provide the full potential benefits of current technology to the customer by not delivering an appealing value proposition.
+Most OE manufacturers have some Internet-of-Things ( IoT – Internet-connected machines) products on the market based on a recent survey done by IDEATE Consulting Group of products produced by major manufacturers.
+However, many products sold by OEMs have their subscriptions lapse once promotional offers expire.
+When this happens, it indicates that the manufacturer’s development and marketing teams have failed to provide the customer the full potential benefits of current technology by not delivering an appealing value proposition.

 Attention: Industrial and Construction Equipment Design & Marketing Teams

-If you are leading a product development team and want to understand why it is critical to guide your team to move in this direction, carefully think through the following points.
+If you are leading a product development team and want to understand why it is critical to guide your team in this direction, carefully consider the following points.
 Understanding these key points will impact your product line and the organization’s performance.

-- More Consistent Performance – Sales of equipment fluctuate more widely than sales of parts, service, and services.
+1. More Consistent Performance – Equipment sales fluctuate more widely than parts, services, and services.
 Equipment sales showed twice as much variation as service sales.
-Many customers only purchase equipment based on specific budget allocations or other infrequent events.
+Customers only purchase equipment based on specific budget allocations or other infrequent events.
 Parts and services continue to be consumed by existing fleets.

-- Economic Cycle Stability – The success of machinery companies relies heavily on global economic circumstances, and the last financial crisis gave a significant test.
-While sales of equipment fell by 25 percent for American manufactured equipment in 2013, at the same time, sales of services decreased by only 10 percent.
+2. Economic Cycle Stability – The success of machinery companies relies heavily on global economic circumstances, and the last financial crisis gave a significant test.
+While equipment sales fell by 25 percent for American manufactured equipment in 2013, at the same time, services decreased by only 10 percent.
 Companies that stayed connected with their customers did better during the downturn and also outpaced their competitors as the market trended upward.

-- Improved Profitability – Usually, services (Aftermarket) are more profitable, too.
-Sales of equipment generate low margins, particularly if indirect costs such as commercial expenses and product development are included in the analysis.
+4. Improved Profitability – Services (Aftermarket) are usually more profitable, too.
+Equipment sales generate low margins, mainly if indirect costs such as commercial expenses and product development are included in the analysis.
 While there are differences in financial performance between types of aftermarket (service, parts, services…), aftermarket sales show significantly higher margins than other parts of the construction equipment industry.
 Parts sales have substantially higher average margins than wholegoods sales.
-Sales of equipment service and other services with few exceptions also have considerably higher margins than industrial and construction equipment sales.
+Sales of equipment service and other services, with few exceptions, also have considerably higher margins than industrial and construction equipment sales.

 Usership vs. Ownership